Monday, November 9, 2015

 With thanks to that uninvited and unwanted pest, the Emerald Ash Borer, neither tree would see another summer.

-On March 31, 2015, the two diseased and dying ash trees in my backyard fell in a hail of sawdust and disappeared almost as quickly as a puff of smoke.
+On March 31, 2015, the two diseased and dying ash trees in my backyard fell in a hail of sawdust, disappearing almost as quickly as a puff of smoke.

 A third smaller ash tree will have to follow in the same way.
 Last year it was healthy.
 This summer the leaves were stunted and some branches dead.